illja96/joyreactor/README.md

 ## Demo

-You can find latest version of this application hosted on [repository GitHub Pages](https://illja96.github.io/joyreactor)
+You can find latest version of this application hosted on [repository's GitHub Pages](https://illja96.github.io/joyreactor)

 ## Requirements